bluenviron/mediamtx/README.md

 3. The string is encoded with base64.

-After performing the encryption, put the base64-encoded result into the configuration file, and launch the server with the `RTSP_CONFKEY` variable:
+After performing the encryption, put the base64-encoded result into the configuration file, and launch the server with the `MTX_CONFKEY` variable:

 ```
-RTSP_CONFKEY=mykey ./rtsp-simple-server
+MTX_CONFKEY=mykey ./rtsp-simple-server
 ```

 ### Proxy mode